amergenthale/myProject/notebook-log.md

 ClustalW is a progressive alignment method that builds a guide tree and aligns sequences stepwise.

 **Assumptions:**
-Early alignment decisions are correct
+Early alignment decisions are correct,
 Sequence similarity reflects evolutionary relationships

 **Limitations:**
-Errors early in alignment cannot be corrected Sensitive to guide tree accuracy
+Errors early in alignment cannot be corrected, Sensitive to guide tree accuracy

 # MUSCLE